 Herbie S. Bryan, MD, FCCP

 The leading cause of preventable disease and death in the United States is smoking.
-In addition, more than 16 million people are living with a disease caused by smoking, according to the Centers for Disease Control and Prevention.
+In fact, more than 16 million people are living with a disease caused by smoking, according to the Centers for Disease Control and Prevention.
 The health effects of smoking include cancer, heart disease, stroke, lung diseases, diabetes, and chronic obstructive pulmonary disease (COPD), which includes emphysema and chronic bronchitis.

 The health benefits of quitting smoking include: